 - You can find stevia in the baking aisle of your local supermarket.
-Here at Health Trends Tested we use organic stevia from Natvia.
-But if you don’t have stevia, don’t worry.
-Just substitute 1 tablespoon of rice malt syrup, honey or maple syrup.
+If you’re not keen on buying it, you can substitute 1 tablespoon of rice malt syrup, honey or maple syrup for the stevia instead.
 This will make the chocolates a low sugar treat, rather than sugar free, but they will still be free from refined sugar.

 - If you have any strawberry filling left, its makes a yummy breakfast topper for oats, pancakes or toast, and will keep in a sealed container in the fridge for about 2 weeks.

 If you make my Chocolate Strawberry Hearts remember to share them with me on Instagram.
 I love seeing and sharing your creations.
 Plus, one lucky reader each month will win their own You Totally Got This grocery bag.
 You can find me @youtotallygotthis – don’t forget to set your account to public and use the hashtag #youtotallygotthis so I can find you.